asmarking/Software-Tools-Tutorials/lab-report-1-week-2.md

 <font size="5"> Remote Connecting </font>

 ![Image](SSH.jpg)
-* To log into my remote cs15l account on the ieng6 server I first Opened the terminal with Ctrl+backtick in VSCode and wrote the following command: `ssh cs15lwi22avq@ieng6.ucsd.edu`
+* To log into my remote cs15l account on the ieng6 server I first Opened the terminal with Ctrl+backtick in VSCode and wrote the following command: `$ ssh cs15lwi22avq@ieng6.ucsd.edu`
 The "cs15lwi22avq" should be replaced with your course account.
 *  Next an authenticity of host message was displayed and I simply typed yes to make it dissapear.
 * Then I entered my account password.
 Dont be alarmed if you cant see any charachters when you type your password.
 This is normal.